elsassph/nme-tilelayer/README.md

  - uses Bitmaps for Flash & HTML5 target rendering,
  - very optimized memory management, near-zero garbage collection.

+**Warning:** TileLayer is a "batching" class so it should be used to display "many elements" - that means you should include as many sprites/anims as possible in the spritesheet.
+Creating many TileLayers is conter-productive, because having many textures and not doing batching is inefficient for GPU performance.

 Usage
 -----
 - install the library: type `haxelib install tilelayer` in your terminal